cemtorun/collaborative-filtering-recommendation-system/README.md

 The data set used was taken from MovieLens.
 It contains 100,000 ratings from a total of 1000 users on 1700 movies.

+I will be using the Surprise library.
+Surprise is a Python scikit building and analyzing recommender systems.
+For more about the library and its documentation vist: http://surpriselib.com.